 Reform 1: Better decision rules for selecting winners.
-One broad category of reform seeks to generate outcomes that electCondorcet winners, i.e., candidates who would win every one-on-one pairing with individual opponents (Grofman and Feld, 2004).
-An increasingly popular reform aimed at this outcome is ranked-choice voting (RCV; also known as instant-runoff voting or the alternative vote).
+The most common rule for electing legislators in general elections in the United States is by plurality a.k.a. first-past-the-post.
+Under this rule, winners are only guaranteed to command majority support if there are two candidates.
+And if the available viable candidates, of which there are usually two, represent extreme ideological positions, a legislator with extreme views is guaranteed election (Bafumi and Herron 2010).
+One broad category of electoral reform seeks to generate outcomes that elect majority winners (a.k.a.
+Condorcet winners), i.e., candidates who would win every one-on-one pairing with individual opponents (Grofman and Feld, 2004).
+An increasingly popular reform aimed at this outcome, though not guaranteeing it, is ranked-choice voting (RCV; also known as instant-runoff voting or the alternative vote).
 RCV requires voters to rank the alternatives.
 In a common implementation, if no alternative receives a majority of first place votes, then the candidate with the fewest first place preferences is dropped and her votes are assigned to the next candidate on the preference list of the voters who ranked her first.
 This process continues until a candidate receives a majority of the votes on the still eligible ballots.